 In these cases, it is better to use the bar increases explained in the first part of this tutorial.

-To learn all ins and outs of the Russian knitting style, consider taking a detailed online course Russian Knitting Simplified.
+To learn all ins and outs of the Eastern knitting style, consider taking a detailed online course Eastern (Russian) Knitting Simplified.